Robert (Bob) Delmar Walters (Deceased) January 7, 1937 Bethlehem, PA to May 7, 2014 VA.

 Mr. Walters eventually became an orchestrator for the Air Force Band, and the Air Force White House music groups (Singing Sergeants and Strolling Strings.)
 After he retired from the Air Force, he applied his many talents to writing orchestral arrangements for publication to be used in church worship services.
 Along with the growth in use of things like “Praise Bands,” some churches are also using orchestrated instrumentation as a creative part of their worship services.

-That is likely part of the trend away from using pipe organ as the "standard" church accompanying instrument.
+That is part of the trend away from using pipe organ as the "standard" church accompanying instrument.

 With the Hope Publishing Company, Mr. Walters published two keyboard collections: Bob Walters Sacred Piano Solos (1983) Code No. 358; and Concert Piano Solos (1985) Code No. 381.

 A publication of hymn orchestrations by Mr. Walters is: Hymns of Glorious Praise Orchestrations by Robert Walters & John Shows.
 It is available at https://www.amazon.com/Glorious-Praise-Orchestrations-Robert-Walters/dp/B000JEFI5O.

-Mr. Walters provided orchestrations and conducted for a number of albums produced in the Washington, DC area, including various numbers on this album of Hymns and Songs for Living.
+Mr. Walters provided orchestrations and conducted for a number of albums produced in the Washington, DC area, including a number of the hymns on this album of Hymns and Songs for Living.

 Mr. Walters’ help on this album is a further reflection of his beliefs expressed in Psalm 100:2 –